Nordstjernan as an owner

 In most countries, large listed companies are owned by pension funds and other institutions whose aim is to manage their capital by acquiring, owning and selling securities – not to assume ownership responsibility.
 Sweden is unusual in this respect.
 Approximately four of five companies on the Stockholm Stock Exchange have distinct, long-term principal owners.
 Almost regardless of which time period you look at, the Stockholm Stock Exchange has outperformed the global indexes.
 The presence of long-term owners is an important factor in this.

-For more than 125 years, Nordstjernan has developed competitive companies that in turn have achieved prosperity.
+For 130 years, Nordstjernan has developed competitive companies that in turn have achieved prosperity.
 The companies that Nordstjernan has ownership stakes in contribute to society as employers, tax payers and producers of in-demand goods and services.
 Developing companies benefits society.